Secretary of State rejects two petitions to overturn Missouri’s new abortion law

 “The use of the word ‘preempt’ is telling, indicating a conscious effort to eliminate the constitutional power of the People,” Pearson wrote.

-A third referenda application is still under review.
+A third referendum application is still under review.
 Also submitted by Pearson, it does not challenge portions of the bill that are under an emergency clause.

 Ashcroft stressed that Thursday’s action was not political.
 His office did not wait on making a decision, he added.